This page describes CAAPR, the Combined

 Of course, these embellishments can and should be ignored by those uninterested in this additional distributional information, and in general when I cite CAAPR spellings, I use comma separators except in cases where the embellishments are of interest.

-Version 2 of CAAPR differs from version
+Version 2 of CAAPR differs from version 1 in two important

 regards.
-The more important of the two is that the CAAPR-B
+The more important of the two is that the CAAPR-B list

 has been revised to mark use of the indistinct i, as well as using the

 plural and past tense symbols '$' and 'þ'.
-This
+This makes the A list

-list and the B list equivalent in terms of the amount and style of
+and the B list equivalent in terms of the amount and style of

 information presented.